 The substrate you use should be easy to clean and disinfect.
 In addition, it should, of course, be non-toxic to the animal.
 Artificial grass, like Astroturf, is considered the best option.
-Other options include wood substrates, as long as it’s not cedar because this is toxic to lizards or newspapers.
+Other options include wood substrates, as long as it’s not cedar because this is toxic to lizards.

 This means that you will have to spend a lot of time holding them, talking to them, and generally being in their presence for them to become good pets.
 If you do not do this they will never get used to you.

 But that’s not all, you also have to take into account that you have to prepare their food every day, clean their cage and take them to the vet when you need to.

 Overall taking care of an iguana will take up quite a lot of your time which is something you have to be prepared for.

 Iguanas have a very long lifespan.
 In fact, there’s a blue iguana named Godzilla that died in 2004 who was 69 years old!

 Now, not all iguanas live that long, but they do have a very long lifespan.
 On average iguanas live around 20 years in the wild.
 In captivity, they unfortunately often die much sooner as a result of improper care.
 Nevertheless, if you take care of your pet iguana the way you should they can reach an age of 30 in captivity.